hugi-codes/Machine-Learning-Zoomcamp/Homework/Module_5_Homework/readme.md

 ### Note on Exercise 5
 None of the files stored in this repo folder are related to this particular exercise.
 The goal for this exercise is to download a Docker image from Docker Hub.
-The command used to do this was:  `docker pull svizor/zoomcamp-model:3.11.5-slim`
+The command used to do this was:  `docker pull svizor/zoomcamp-model:3.11.5-slim`.

-To see the files stored inside the image (to which we have access if we run this image as a container) one can execute `docker run -it svizor/zoomcamp-model:3.11.5-slim /bin/sh` and then ls.
+To see the files stored inside the image (to which we have access if we run this image as a container) one can execute `docker run -it svizor/zoomcamp-model:3.11.5-slim /bin/sh` and then `ls`.
 The files stored inside the container are model2.bin and dv.bin (inside the app directory).

 ### Note on Exercise 6
 The goal here is to run the Flask app as a Docker container (locally).
 The first step was to create a Dockerfile.
 I added a further layer on top of the base image